Group of fellows pose in their white coats.

 In addition to caring for patients in standard MICUs, the ACGME requires that fellows complete three one-month rotations in non-medical critical care units.

-At the University of Maryland, we are fortunate to have the Maryland Shock Trauma Center, which is the prototype trauma hospital in the United States.
+At the University of Maryland, we have access to the Maryland Shock Trauma Center, which is the prototype trauma hospital in the United States.

 • Critical care ultrasound (required during 1st year)